 Major in Human Relations (42 credits)

-The Major is intended to develop human relations skills and a good grounding in small group leadership.
+The Major is intended to develop human relations skills and a good grounding in the specific concentration.
 The Major includes a fieldwork component in the final year, which gives the students an opportunity to apply the skills, and knowledge derived from the classroom.
 The Major gives the students the flexibility to take a variety of elective courses in other areas in addition to Applied Human Sciences, or for those with specific needs or interests, to select a double Major or Minor in another department to fulfill their degree requirements.

 Minor in Human Relations (30 credits)